niklaas/port-builder/Readme.md

      In the example given, `poudriere` will create a ports tree named "default".
-Further it will create a jail with method `svn+https`, call it "11armv6", create it according to the `arm.armv6` architecture, and base it on the `release/11.0.1`.
+Further it will create a jail with method `svn+https`, call it "11armv6", create it according to the `arm.armv6` architecture, and base it on `release/11.0.1`.
 As you can see, you supply download method, name, architecture, and release separated by `_`.
 Last but not least, `poudriere` assumes a set called "default".

      In these variables you can specify multiple entries each separated by space.
 The build script will iterate through all of them.